Geeksltd/MSharp.Docs/Tutorials/4/README.md

 }
 ```

 This class is responsible for generating related forms for adding and editing entity.
-After creating these modules, add them to *AssetType.cs* class that is our root page, and *Enter.cs* class under *AssetTypes* folder if you have let them empty in previous sections.
+After creating these modules, add them to *AssetTypePage.cs* class that is our root page, and *Enter.cs* class under *AssetType* folder if you have let them empty in previous sections.

 ### Creating Owner Pages